vegafusion/vegafusion.github.io/source/index.md

 This browser does not support the video tag.
 </video>

-Histogram binning, aggregation, and selection filtering is now evaluated in the Python kernel process with efficient parallelization, and only the aggregated data (one row per histogram bar) is sent to the browser.
+Histogram binning, aggregation, and selection filtering are now evaluated in the Python kernel process with efficient parallelization, and only the aggregated data (one row per histogram bar) is sent to the browser.

 You can see that the VegaFusion widget renderer maintains a live connection to the Python kernel by noticing that the Python [kernel is running](https://experienceleague.adobe.com/docs/experience-platform/data-science-workspace/jupyterlab/overview.html?lang=en#kernel-sessions) as the selection region is created or moved.
 You can also notice the VegaFusion logo in the dropdown menu button.